-We study the performance of TRUMP under realistic traffic loads by using 10 stochastic ON-OFF flows in the Abovenet network.
-As suggested by [18], the OFF periods are Pareto with shape 2.0 and average of 0.2s.
+Second, we study the performance of TRUMP under realistic traffic loads by using 10 stochastic ON-OFF flows in the Abovenet network.
+As suggested by [26], the OFF periods are Pareto with shape 2.0 and average of 0.2s.
 We consider three file size distributions: exponential, Pareto with shape 1.2 and Pareto with shape 1.8.
-In Figure 10, we plot the average file size against the efficiency: fraction of the actual throughput over the ideal throughput for a 10s period.
+In Figure 13, we plot the average file size against the efficiency: fraction of the actual throughput over the ideal throughput for a 10speriod.
+The ideal throughput is found by solving (5).
 First, TRUMP's behavior is independent of the variance of the file-size distribution, since all three curves overlap.
-For all three distributions, TRUMP is more efficient for larger files as it takes a few RTTs to converge to the ideal throughput.
+Second, TRUMP is more efficient for larger files as it takes a few RTTs to converge to the ideal throughput.
 On the surface, TRUMP performs poorly for small files, only achieving 50% of the ideal rate.
 However, given those files are transmitted within a single RTT, achieving 50% of the ideal rate is much better than TCP today.
 In addition, TRUMP is optimized for logarithmic utility, for example $\log(20,000)/\log(40,000) = 0.93$ .
-This means TRUMP achieves close to ideal utility even for small flows.
+This means TRUMP achieves close to ideal utility even for short-lived flows.